ChristopherPH/crossfire-dockclient-releases/README.md

 Supported plugins can be installed/upgraded using the _Crossfire DockWindow Client installer_.
 If plugins need to be installed manually, a plugin can be installed by copying all the files inside a plugin location to the Crossfire DockClient `Plugins` directory.
 This directory may need to be created

 Manual installation steps:
-1. Create a sub-directory named `Plugins` where the `CrossfireRPG.exe` file exists
+1. Create a sub-directory named `Plugins` where the `CrossfireRPG.DockClient.exe` file exists
 2. Copy dlls and datafiles from inside the plugin location (eg. `Plugins\PluginName`) and place them in the `Plugins` sub-directory

 **NOTE:** Some plugins may be experimental, and require that experimental game panels are enabled in the client settings.